NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

    ```
    ! <RowDataSourceScanExec> cannot run on GPU because GPU does not currently support the operator class org.apache.spark.sql.execution.RowDataSourceScanExec
    ```

-This log can show you which operators (on what data type) can not run on GPU and the reason.
+The output will show you which operators (on what data type) can not run on GPU and the reason.
 If it shows a specific RAPIDS Accelerator parameter which can be turned on to enable that feature, you should first understand the risk and applicability of that parameter based on [configs doc](../configs.md) and then enable that parameter and try the tool again.